Mahdi Maqula: Yemeni revolution and al-Qaeda takeover

 In a July 2011 conversation with the 14 October newspaper, Maqula pledged that Aden would not fall to Ansar al-Sharia, and reported that a cordon had been set up by the army around Zinjibar in order to prevent the spread of the militants.
 Praising the military units involved, specifically the 25th Mechanized Brigade, he said that the situation in Abyan was under control and claimed that his command was capable of storming Zinjibar but is deciding not to in order to prevent Ansar al-Sharia from starting a guerilla war, which would greatly damage the city.
-Later in the month, through a phone call interview with Asharq al-Awsat, 25th Mechanized Brigade commander Mohammed al-Sawmali, in charge of the one of the only army units still holding out in Zinjibar, criticized Maqula for not following through with his promises of sending reinforcements to break the siege on his brigade.
+Later in the month, through a phone call interview with Asharq al-Awsat, 25th Mechanized Brigade commander Mohammed al-Sawmali, in charge of one of the only army units still holding out in Zinjibar, criticized Maqula for not following through with his promises of sending reinforcements to break the siege on his brigade.

 One of the first decisions of Abdrabbuh Mansur Hadi, the newly inaugurated President of Yemen after Saleh agreed to step down, was to replace Maqula with Salem Ali Qatan as the commander of the Southern Military Region and 31st Armoured Brigade.
 Maqula initially resisted the move as he felt his tenure was "overlooked", claiming that he would only step down with the confirmation of General Ahmar, who held substantially more tribal influence in the country.
 He eventually accepted the decision by 3 March 2012, with him being named the Deputy Chief of Staff for Human Resources instead of being dismissed entirely.
-Upon the assassination of Qatan in a June 2012 suicide bombing, Maqula hailed him as a martyr for leading the offensive which liberated Abyan in a article.
+Upon the assassination of Qatan in a June 2012 suicide bombing, Maqula hailed him as a martyr for leading the offensive which liberated Abyan in a 26 September article.